Student Paths Outcomes and Standards for this Step:

-If the class is divided into 2 groups, challenge them to who can be more accurate, private, and enlightening with the data they were given.
+If the class is divided into two groups, challenge them to who can be more accurate, private, and enlightening with the data they were given.
 Build up the value of both accuracy and privacy with recognition that behavior on smartphones is monitored by the technology companies, this class activity is rather old-fashioned and not nearly as invasive or efficient as a web cookie that tells companies every website a student has ever visited.

-For this part provide the students 5 minutes to count the data, insist upon accuracy.
+For this part, provide the students 5 minutes to count the data, and insist upon accuracy.
 Then, have the students swap records and recount the data to check for accuracy.
 This part should conclude with a few students realizing the great advantage of using a spreadsheet, such as Excel to record, organize, and analyze data.

 Eventually, recognize the importance of using the spreadsheet.
-There is no need for 3 separate parts, simply assign additional students to specific tasks while the need arises.
+There is no need for three separate parts, simply assign additional students to specific tasks while the need arises.
 The ideal class activity involves a smooth flow of wonder and argument over how to best count and monitor technology use.